-If your ball is moved by you, your partner or your caddie except as permitted by the Rules or if it moves after you have addressed it, add a penalty stroke and replace your ball.
+If your ball in play is moved by you, your partner or your caddie except as permitted by the Rules, add a penalty stroke and replace your ball.
 (18-2)

 If your ball is moved by someone else or another ball, replace it without penalty to you.
 (18)